symfonyjobs/symfonyjobs.github.io/_posts/2019-04-11-developer-make-me-win-remote.markdown

 ## Practical details

 - Permanent or Freelance  _(no SSII)._ Employment contract    full-time
-- HomeOffice / Remote Friendly 🙂
+- HomeOffice / Remote Friendly 🙂 (Europe area)
 - Handicap Friendly
 - **When**    : As soon as you are ready! 🚀
 - **Where**    : Remote, offices are located in Paris - Place de l&#39;Etoile